 • Verify they track loss mitigation timelines against RESPA requirements even on business-purpose loans where RESPA does not strictly apply — this signals disciplined process, not just checkbox compliance.

-Verdict: A servicer with a single-track foreclosure process leaves money on the table and increases litigation exposure.
+Verdict: A servicer with a single-track foreclosure process leaves recovery value on the table and increases litigation exposure.
 ATTOM Q4 2024 reports a 762-day national foreclosure average — every avoided foreclosure is a material cost reduction.

 5. Reporting That Gives You Real-Time Portfolio Visibility